 The Academy of Finland is the prime funding agency for basic research in Finland.
 It is committed to promote scientific research, advance the application of research results, and support international research cooperation.
 The agency also acts as an expert resource in science policy issues and awards funding for research.
 The Academy supports research career development and encourages researcher mobility, both nationally and internationally.

-Tekes, the Finnish Funding Agency for Technology and Innovation, is the main public funding organisation for applied research and technology.
+Tekes, the Finnish Funding Agency for Innovation, is the main public funding organisation for applied research and technology.

 Sitra (Finnish Innovation Fund)